The dashboard that all CIOs expected

 Simple and collaborative by design

-It's crucial for you to involve teams in this process.
+It is essential to involve teams in this process.
 To do this, you need a simple tool that does not require training and allows you to work together according to everyone's access rights.
-AirSaas was designed as a meeting point between the IT department and business units.
+AirSaas was designed as a meeting point between the IT department and business departments.

 Project management